 The results of operations include contractual services and one nurse-managed rural health center, Archer Family Health Care.
 Eleven faculty members participated in Faculty Practice activities at seven different sites.
-Revenue supported approximately 4.5 full-time (FTE) faculty members, which were essential to accomplishing the College's education and research missions.
+Revenue supported approximately 4.8 full-time (FTE) faculty members, which were essential to accomplishing the College's education and research missions.

-Association reserves and philanthropic donations provided the funds needed to support continued operation of Archer Family Health Care to help support critical needs and enable the College to continue to achieve its goals.
+Association reserves, philanthropic donations and the College of Nursing cost sharing of salaries and expenses provided funds to support continued operation of Archer Family Health Care to help support critical needs and enable the College to continue to achieve its goals.
 There are no additional issues or concerns to report.